chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - Free Comment ➡️ blockquote of the comment text
 - Strikethrough ➡️ Markdown strikethrough
 - Rectangle ➡️ [image](#extracting-images)
-- Underlines ➡️ sent to [Tot](https://tot.rocks/).
-If Tot is not installed, they are skipped entirely from the extraction.
+- Underlines ➡️ sent to `Reminders.app` as a task due today (default list)

 ### Automatic Page Number Identification
 Instead of the PDF page numbers, this workflow retrieves information about the